 - 90% of parents manage their children’s activities online, according to Ofcom, and that 70% of households do not have children

-- Children have, throughout history viewed “adult material” in various media forms, including art, magazines, VHS, floppy disks, or just plain old fashioned voyeurism.
+- Children have, throughout history been exposed to “adult material” in various media forms, including art, magazines, VHS, floppy disks, or just old fashioned voyeurism.
 In many ways, it is part of growing up.
 It’s what kids do.

 - Living a sheltered life doesn’t give you the skills to deal with adult life

 - Setting content filters to yes automatically means that you are assuming everyone is a potential criminal

 - This is just the start.
 It gives the government permission to monitor and filter anything.